 - If the change is requested and made after the expiration of free time for a spotted trailer, free time and detention charges will be computed on the basis of a spotted trailer up to the time the change was requested.
 In addition thereto, the vehicle with power with no further free time allowed.

-a) Upon reasonable request of consignor, consignee or others designated by them, carrier will, without additional charge, enter into a prearranged schedule for arrival of the vehicle for loading or unloading.
+- Upon reasonable request of consignor, consignee or others designated by them.
+Carrier will, without additional charge, enter into a prearranged schedule for the arrival of trailers for spotting.

 Sec.
 4. – Charges